Here Are the Young Men

-Here Are the Young Men is a 2020 drama film written and directed by Eoin Macken, based on the novel of the same name by Rob Doyle.
+Here Are the Young Men is a 2020 drama film written and directed by Eoin Macken, based on the novel of the same name by Irish writer Rob Doyle.
 It stars Dean-Charles Chapman, Finn Cole, Anya Taylor-Joy, Ferdia Walsh-Peelo, Travis Fimmel and Conleth Hill.
-The title is a quote from the song "Decades" which closes the album Closer (1980) by Joy Division.

 The film had its world premiere at the Galway Film Fleadh on 11 July 2020.
 It was released in the United States on 27 April 2021, by Well Go USA Entertainment, and in the United Kingdom on 30 April 2021, by Signature Entertainment.